dhairs/College-Notes/Fall 2024 Semester/CS 439 - Principles of Computing Systems/Process Abstraction.md

 	- if so, it holds the result value until the parent requests it, process doesn't really *die*, but enters the **zombie/defunct** state
 	- if not, deallocates all data structures, the process is now dead
 - cleans up all waiting zombies

+##### `wait`

+The `wait` system call allows a parent process to wait for a child process's return value.
+The thread waits until the child process is exited.

+### Process Control

+The OS must include calls to enable special control of a process:
+- Priority manipulation
+	- `nice()` which specifies the base process priority (the initial priority)
+	- recall that UNIX priority decays as the process consumes CPU
+- Debugging support:
+	- `ptrace()`, allows a process to be put under control of another
+	- the other process can set breakpoints, examine registers, etc.
+- Alarms and time:
+	- sleep puts a process on a timer queue waiting for some number of seconds, supporting an alarm functionality

+#### Signaling

+the OS translates some events into **asynchronous** signals:
+- input/output
+- alarms

+The OS also translates exceptions into signals:
+- e.g. memory access violations, illegal instructions, overflow, etc.

+Signals also used for process control:
+- e.g. `SIGKILL` to kill a process, `SIGSTOP` to stop a process, etc.

+Rudimentary process communications:
+- e.g. process may use the `kill()` system call to send signals to each other (`SIGUSR1`, `SIGUSR2`)

+#### Signal Handling

+A process can:
+- rely on the default signal handler (e.g. core dump in UNIX)
+- ignore signal (temporarily or permanently)
+-

+### Basic Process Implementation

+Each process has a **process control block** (PCB) that: